solana-developers/solana-actions/packages/actions-spec/README.md

 If `chainId` is not provided, the `Chain ID` line should be omitted from the message.

-Client must not prefix, suffix or otherwise modify the `SignMessageData` value before signing it.
+Client should not prefix, suffix or otherwise modify the `SignMessageData` value before signing it.
-Clients should perform validation on the `SignMessageData` before signing to ensure that it meets expected criteria and to prevent potential security issues.
+Client should perform validation on the `SignMessageData` before signing to ensure that it meets expected criteria and to prevent potential security issues.

 The following function illustrates how to create a human-readable message text from `SignMessageData`: